 Q. I want to get my surgery done for xyz problem.
 Will visitor insurance help?

-No. Such situations come under pre-existing conditions, hence they will not be covered.
+No. Such situations fall under pre-existing conditions, hence they will not be covered.

 Q. I want to get a complete physical checkup done while in USA.
 Will my visitor insurance cover expenses for the checkup?